 - 1/4 heap tsp white pepper

 1. Rinse the pork belly and pat very dry with kitchen towel.
 Cut the meat into half (ie two shorter pieces) and add all the marinade ingredients.
 Coat well.
-Marinade overnight.
+Marinade overnight, up to 2 nights.
 The next morning, turn the pieces to the other side and continue to marinade until time of cooking.

-2. Add the meat, the marinade and 2 tbspn of water into the AMC 24cm roaster pan.
-There is no need to add any oil (AMC's promise of oil-less roasting).
+2. Add the meat, the marinade and 3-4 tbspn of water into the AMC 24cm roaster pan.
+No oil is needed.

 |Place the roaster pan on the Navigenio hotplate. |